Erasmus+ Europe

 After Return

-- In the Confirmation of Erasmus Teaching Programme only the dates confirming the teaching itself should be given, not the dates including travel.
+- The Confirmation of Erasmus+ Teaching Programme must contain only data confirming the teaching, and not concerning the travel.

-- The foreign party also confirms the number of teaching hours, where the minimum number of teaching hours is always 8.
+- The foreign party also confirms the number of teaching hours, where the minimum number is always 8.

-- The document Confirmation of Erasmus Teaching Programme (original or scan) is to be delivered (best by e-mail) to the CZS coordinator within 10 calendar days of the end of the placement.
+- The Confirmation of Erasmus+ Teaching Programme should be uploaded to the electronic application in ISOIS within 10 calendar days of the completion of the placement.

-- We ask the placement participant to correctly account for the travel order within 10 working days of the end of the placement.
-Late submission can have a negative impact on the refunding of costs for the Erasmus+ programme.
+- We ask the placement participant to correctly account for the travel order within 10 working days from the placement’s end.
+Late delivery may have a negative impact on the reimbursement of Erasmus+ costs.

 Top ▲